 Fouling caused by slag has detrimental effects on the boilers efficiency and availability.
 Reducing slag generally requires an outage to perform mechanical de-slagging.
 Off-line de-slagging is a common practice that is performed on most boilers during a planned outage.
 Boilers operating at a reduced load or burning lower grade fuels often force facilities to come off line for cleaning.
 In severe cases a boiler needs to be cleaned every 90 to 120 days, resulting in lost production.
 In addition to availability fouling leads to high stress on the draft systems requiring reduced demand from the fans to avoid stall.
 Low quality coal has a low gross calorific value, more ash content, high mineral content and low fusion temperature of ash below 1500 C. Over-firing of the molten slag lead to clinker formation.
 Large clinkers can cause damage to the boiler resulting in a forced outrage.

 Plexodyne PD96x is a proprietary solution of salts and catalysts designed to oxidize slag.
 PD96x neutralizes and converts combustion residues which form slag.
 PD96x is extremely effective in reducing Vanadium Pentoxide which forms in the supper heat zones of the boiler.
 PD96x’s reaction with ash reduces the mechanical bonding ability of the ash, making it friable, disintegrates and prevents it from remaining in contact with the boiler parts.
-PD96x neutralizes V205 resulting in lower Sulfur Trioxide levels in the flue gas.
+Where Vanadium is present in the fuel, PD96x neutralizes V205 resulting in lower Sulfur Trioxide levels in the flue gas.